Trump declares end to US 'policeman' role in surprise Iraq visit

 Trump has also taken flak from France and other foreign partners and senior figures in his own Republican party.

-However, the president has made disentangling America from its wars a priority since his 2016 election and he says the time is right.
+However, the president has made disentangling America from its wars a priority since his 2016 election and he said in Iraq that the US would no longer be treated as "suckers," CNN reported.

-The Islamic State group, which once controlled swaths of territory in Iraq and Syria, has been driven mostly into hiding and Trump said on Wednesday: "We've knocked them out."
+The Islamic State group, which once controlled swaths of territory in Iraq and Syria, has been driven mostly into hiding.

+On Wednesday, Trump said "we've knocked them out," although he appeared to hedge his bets - following widespread criticism that his victory declaration is premature - when he added that Iraq might be used as a future base for operations in Syria, CNN reported.

-In Afghanistan, he wants to withdraw about half of the 14,000 soldiers locked in a war against Taliban guerrillas that has long resembled a stalemate.
+In Afghanistan, Trump wants to withdraw about half of the 14,000 soldiers locked in a war against Taliban guerrillas that has long resembled a stalemate.

 The Iraq trip will also go some way to ending criticism over Trump's failure to meet soldiers on the ground, even as he repeatedly touts his support for the military in campaign rallies.